mhusm/XD-MVC-Client/readme.md

 </xdmvc-roles>
 ```

-Roles can be add and removed to the current device dynamically.
+Roles can be added and removed to the current device dynamically.
 For example, in an event handler.
 ```javascript
 albumClicked: function() {
     this.$.roles.removeRole('albums');